Sobrado at Rua Castro Alves, 2

 The Sobrado at Rua Castro Alves, 2 (Sobrado à Rua Castro Alves, Nº 2) is a Portuguese-colonial era sobrado, or urban manor house, in São Cristóvão, Sergipe, Brazil.
 It is one of two large two-storey sobrados in São Cristóvão, the other being Sobrado at Rua da Matriz.
-The sobrado has two stories and cover covers 303.24 m2.
+The sobrado has two stories and covers 303.24 m2.
 It was listed as a historic structure by the National Institute of Historic and Artistic Heritage (IPHAN) in 1943, and became part of the UNESCO World Heritage Site of São Francisco Square (Praça São Francisco) in 2010.
 The sobrado now houses the São Cristóvão office of IPHAN.

 Location

 The Sobrado at Rua Castro Alves, 2 is located in the upper city (cidade alta) of São Cristóvão on São Francisco Square (Praça São Francisco) in close proximity to numerous other heritage sites.
 The sobrado sits on the southwest corner of the square facing the Misericórdia Hospital and Church, separated by Rua Cel.
 Erondino Prado.
 The Provincial Palace of Sergipe, now the State Historic Museum of Sergipe, sits directly west, separated only by the narrow Rua Leão Magno.